rethinkdb/rethinkdb-rs/api/javascript/accessing-rql/run.md

   Set this to `'raw'` if you want the raw pseudotype.
 - `noreply`: set to `true` to not receive the result object or cursor and return immediately.
 - `db`: the database to run this query against as a string.
 The default is the database specified in the `db` parameter to [connect](/api/javascript/connect/) (which defaults to `test`).
 The database may also be specified with the [db](/api/javascript/db/) command.
+- `arrayLimit`: the maximum numbers of array elements that can be returned by a query (default: 100,000).
+This affects all ReQL commands that return arrays.
+Note that it has no effect on the size of arrays being _written_ to the database; those always have an upper limit of 100,000 elements.

 If no callback is provided, a promise will be returned.